 Before we begin however, I feel like I need to give you a lil’ bit of a warning especially if you are new to gyaru: gyaru is a (pretty much) dead fashion.
 Most of the brands we know and love don’t exist anymore, so it might be hard to find brand items.
 This is why I always recommend going for a certain aesthetic, e.g. “hibiscus skirt” to find things that could work with gyaru.
 I’d also recommend to do your research first and be specific about the brands and items you wanna invest in.
 Oh, and don’t ever scalp!!!!

-Depop, eBay + secondhand sites (aka vinted etc)
+eBay + secondhand sites (depop, vinted etc)

 I feel like I’m stating the obvious here, but apps like Depop are becoming and more popular for selling secondhand brands items.
 I’ve bought a few Liz Lisa pieces there, and have even listed clothes there myself.
 And, of course, eBay is always a good start but there are other apps that are quite similar like Vinted.

-Gyaru Sales on Facebook
+Gyaru Sales and other pages on Facebook

-This is my favourite place to buy from, and in fact 90% of my gyaru wardrobe comes from here.
+This is my favourite place to buy from, and in fact 90% of my gyaru wardrobe and magazines come from here.
 You don’t have to worry about things like shopping services and can buy directly from the individual, and people are usually honest about the condition the items they’re selling are in.
 This is where I buy most of my MA*RS items.
 I won’t link it as it’s a private group, but you can search for it when you log in on FB.

-Although I’ve not personally bought from this website, I’ve heard a lot of good things about it and it’s incredibly easy to buy Liz Lisa items from.
+This is the place if you want to buy new Liz Lisa (although, sadly, the new Liz Lisa isn’t gyaru anymore) but it’s incredibly easy to buy Liz Lisa items from.
 They ship internationally so no need to worry about getting a shopping service!